Kings-World/sapphire-plugins/packages/cron/README.md

 import "@kingsworld/plugin-cron/register";
 ```

-If you would like to set the default cron job timezone for all your cron jobs, you can do so within the client options.
-A list of TZ identifers can be found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+If you want to set the default cron job timezone for all your cron jobs, you can do so within the client options.
+A list of TZ identifiers can be found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ```ts
 new SapphireClient({